StockSharp/AlgoTrading/Designer/Gallery/Schemas/MACD_Bollinger/README.md

 - A single gap constant and two formula blocks turn the middle band into a buy level and a sell level, so one exposed number moves both thresholds at once.
 - Each entry is a logical AND of three flags: the MACD comparison, the band comparison and the position compared against a zero constant.
 - The two exit blocks hang directly off the MACD comparisons and run in close-position mode; all four order blocks take their size from the same volume constant.
-- Deliberate simplifications: the original also subscribes to an AverageTrueRange that it never uses, so no ATR block is drawn, and it pauses entries for 100 bars after a trade, which no block can express — this diagram re-enters as soon as the conditions come back.

 ## Usage